 If you don’t know, use 20000

-Total number of people that your sample represents and reflects the population (if you don’t know, write 20,000 as the sample size don’t change for target populations larger than that and the difference is not statistically significant).
+It’s the total number of people that your sample represents and that reflects the true population (if you don’t know, write 20,000 as the sample size don’t change for target populations larger than that and the difference is not statistically significant).

 Margin of error

 5% is a common choice

 It’s the margin of error you can accept (5% is a common true percentage).
 When the percentage is smaller, you’re closer to the exact answer at a given confidence level.
 However for lower margin you require a larger sample size.